spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/spryker-core-back-office-feature-walkthrough/user-and-rights-overview.md

 ## Managing users

-The Auth, ACL and User bundles are configured and managed through the Zed user interface.
+The Auth, ACL, and User bundles are configured and managed through the Zed user interface.
 Bundles correspond with the tabs in Zed.
-You can find which name you should place here from the file `/project/config/Zed/navigation.xml`
+You can find which name to place here from the file `/project/config/Zed/navigation.xml`

 Also, you can find bundle names as well as controllers and actions in the file `communication/navigation.xml`.
 For example:

 ![bundles_navigation.png](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/dev/feature-walkthroughs/spryker-core-back-office-feature-walkthrough/user-and-rights-overview.md/bundles_navigation.png)

-See [Managing users](/docs/scos/user/back-office-user-guides/{{page.version}}/users/managing-users/creating-users.html) to learn how to create and manage users, groups, and roles .
+See [Managing users](/docs/scos/user/back-office-user-guides/{{page.version}}/users/managing-users/creating-users.html) to learn how to create and manage users, groups, and roles.

 <a name="add-acl"></a>